AV306/xenon/README.md

 ### A note on version numbers

-The current latest version is **4.2.0** for 1.20, 1.20.1 and 1.20.2.
+The current latest version is around **4.3.0** for 1.20.1 and 1.20.2.
 You might still see references to versions that appear "greater" than this (e.g. LDFU intg in 4.6.1), because I only started following proper SemVer around the time the 1.19.4/1.20 versions were released.

-Just get the greatest version number for your version and ignore those tagged "1.19" (e.g. "4.6.0+1.19" is *very* outdated compared to "4.1.0+1.19.4") and you should be fine :)
+Just get the greatest version number for your Minecraft version and ignore those tagged "1.19" (e.g. "4.6.0+1.19" is *very* outdated compared to "4.1.0+1.19.4") and you should be fine :)

+If you want a backport of Xenon for earlier Minecraft versions, feel free to raise an issue and I'll get to it as soon as I can!

 <br>